 (g) When a ballot is taken, as provided for in paragraph (f), regulations 4(i), 4(j), 4(ja) and 4(jb) apply, with such modifications as are necessary, to the method by which the ballot is held and the successful candidate or candidates are determined.

-(h) When the nomination of candidates for appointment as members of the board of management has been determined as provided in paragraph (e) or paragraph (g), the Returning Officer shall by writing under his hand certify that fact, together with the names, addresses, and occupations of the candidates who have been nominated to the Under Secretary 2 of the Department of Public Health 3, and such certificate shall be deemed to be and shall constitute the nomination of the persons named therein for appointment as members of the said board.
+(h) When the nomination of candidates for appointment as members of the board of management has been determined as provided in paragraph (e) or paragraph (g), the Returning Officer shall by writing under his hand certify that fact, together with the names, addresses, and occupations of the candidates who have been nominated to the CEO, and such certificate shall be deemed to be and shall constitute the nomination of the persons named therein for appointment as members of the said board.

-(i) On receipt of the certificate mentioned in paragraph (h), the Under Secretary 2 of the Department of Public Health 3 shall transmit the same to the Minister for submission by him to the Governor in Council.
+(i) On receipt of the certificate mentioned in paragraph (h), the CEO shall transmit the same to the Minister for submission by him to the Governor in Council.

-[Regulation 8 amended in Gazette 23 January 1987 p.185; 21 August 1992 pp.4132-3.]
+[Regulation 8 amended in Gazette 23 Jan 1987 p.185; 21 Aug 1992 p.4132-3; 15 Dec 2006 p.
+5624.]

 9. Expenses